mikopbx/Core/README.md

 2. Create a new virtual machine (e.g. VMware Player)
 3. Select **Other Linux 4.x kernel 64-bit** on the virtual machine settings
 4. Boot from ISO firmware and install MikoPBX on storage according to internal instructions.
-5. Continue set up your PBX system over a web interface with default credentials Username: *admin*  password: *admin*
+5. Continue set up your PBX system over a web interface with default credentials.
+Username: *admin*  password: *admin*

 Or follow our wiki for [additional instructions](https://wiki.mikopbx.com/en:setup#live_cd).

 ## Features
 * A very little Linux distributive.
 * Easy to install and easy to setup.
-* Multilanguage interface with community-supported translation service.
+* Multilingual interface with community-supported translation service.
 * Wiki documentation with context helpers on the web interface.
 * Latest PJSIP stack and Asterisk LTS 16 release installed.
 * Fail2Ban and iptables already included.